ApiLogicServer/Docs/docs/Architecture-Internals.md

 &nbsp;

+## Introduce enhancements, test

+Add new code to the sample to get it working "manually", then:

+1. Run the behave tests to ensure it all works

+2. Update  the behave tests for enhancements

+&nbsp;

+## Update CLI creation

+Update `api_logic_server_cli/project_prototype` (and probably `api_logic_server_cli/project_prototype_nw`) for enchanced creation

+&nbsp;

 ## Build and Test

 As of version 6.02.20, test automation ([located here](https://github.com/valhuber/ApiLogicServer/tree/main/tests/build_and_test)) replaces a series of manually executed scripts ([located here](https://github.com/valhuber/ApiLogicServer/tree/main/tests/creation_tests)).
 These have been verified on Mac, Linux (Ubuntu) and Windows.